Chongqing Jiaotong University: Teaching

 In 2001, the university underwent a teaching level evaluation of normal college undergraduates given by the Ministry of Education and the evaluation result was “Fine”.
 The graduate supply of the university falls short of demands and initial employment rate of normal college graduates has exceeded 90% for eight consecutive years.
 Over 50 years of operation, the university has cultivated over 40,000 graduates for the State including Zhemg Jielian, academic of the China Academy of Engineering, and Liu Xiaofeng, vice governor of Sichuan Province.

 Research

 In the last five years the university has undertaken 40 scientific research programs of State grade, 250 scientific and research programs of provincial and ministerial grades and has published 100 academic works and 4,000 academic papers.

 The university has obtained 20 patents for inventions.

 It has issued three public academic journals among which Applied Mathematics and Mechanism (whose chief editor Qian Weichang is an academic of the China Academy of Science) is mainly operated by the university and included in SCI and EI.
 The journal is published in Chinese and English versions to more than 50 states and districts all over the world.
 The Journal of Chongqing Jiaotong University (natural science edition) is a scientific and technological journal associated with the university.

 Library

 The university library has 1.4 million books and a broadband Internet network that covers the entire campus.

+Campuses

+Nan’an Campus

+Located at No. 66 Xuefu Avenue, Nan’an District, Chongqing, the Nan’an Campus serves as the main campus of Chongqing Jiaotong University.
+It houses the university’s administrative center and major research facilities.
+This campus primarily accommodates third- and fourth-year undergraduate students as well as postgraduate students.
+Academic and research buildings include the Mingde Building, Teaching Buildings No. 1–4, and the Language Laboratory Building.
+Student housing is provided in residential areas such as Huiyuan and Zhiyuan.